CHIDS provides thought leadership for the greater D.C. area and beyond. We offer a robust research portfolio focused on:

 Predicting the Likelihood of EMR Adoption at the Hospital Level in the USA.

 This study, positioned at the inter-organizational level, draws upon research in the adoption and diffusion of innovations to predict the likelihood of EMR adoption by hospitals.
-Likelihood of EMR adoption is driven by organizational factors such as the presence, concentration, and experience with complementary HIT; and an environmental factor, spatial proximity, reflecting the presence of contagion from physically proximate facilities that have adopted EMRs.
+The likelihood of EMR adoption is driven by organizational factors such as the presence, concentration, and experience with complementary HIT; and an environmental factor, spatial proximity, reflecting the presence of contagion from physically proximate facilities that have adopted EMRs.
 A hazard model is fitted to data from a sample drawn from a multi-year survey spanning 1970 to 2004 of almost 4,000 hospitals.
 We find interesting and surprising geographic variations in EMR adoption.
 Management Science, Vol. 56, No. 10, August 2010, 1219-1241.
-Research briefing available for download.
+Download the research briefing.

 Adoption of Electronic Health Records in the Presence of Privacy Concerns.